Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company's sustainable agriculture policy commits to best management practices for peat only.
+The company also commits to best management practices for soils and peat in its own reporting.

 • Y